bluecatengineering/dora/docs/pi_setup.md

 Run dora:

-After you have saved the above minimal config to `pi.yaml`, you should be able to run the following (assuming you compiled a release binary with `armv7-unknown-linux-gnueabihf` as a target earlier, if not please alter the path to your `dora` bin appropriately):
+After you have saved the above minimal config to `pi.yaml` in the workspace on the Pi, go ahead and [setup the sqlx database](../README.md#buildrun) if you haven't already.
+You should then be able to run the following (you may also need to substitute your path to the dora binary for `./dora` depending on whether you compiled it directly on the Pi or copied it from elsewhere):

 ```
-sudo DORA_LOG="debug" target/armv7-unknown-linux-gnueabihf/release/dora -c pi.yaml -d em.db
+sudo DORA_LOG="debug" ./dora -c pi.yaml -d em.db
 ```

 You can delete `rm em.*` to wipe the database and start fresh.